ernestchu/yang-ds-speech/README.md

-## A Speech Dataset From the Data Structure Course by Prof. Yang
+## A Speech Dataset Collected From the Data Structure Course by Prof. Yang
-This repo implements several time-scale modification algorithms on audio signals.
+This repository contains .The original audio data are downloaded from the [YouTube playlist](https://youtube.com/playlist?list=PLs81hTyfCaoXSa8NVmVy7IZVzJLpNhglk) and can be downloaded at the [release].

 ## Prepare environment
 ### Create virtual environment